 - No downtime for your business

 - Get help right when you need it

 Genuine Nextiva reviews say we make our customers’ lives easier, help them increase productivity, and make tough transitions easy.

 We like to ‘blame’ our Amazing Service for that.
 We make sure our technology just works, and we aim to make our service so easy to use, you never even have to call us.
 But if you do, we’ll take care of you.

 We’ll also train your employees and managers so you can quickly start seeing results.

-We were recognized as the best business phone service of 2020 by U.S. News & World Report.
+No other Nextiva alternative was named the best business phone service by U.S. News & World Report.
 Why?
-Because we provide an “out-of-the-box” solution for small and midsize companies, as well as offices and mobile workplaces.
-Nextiva is the highest-performing business phone service provider in the nation, beating eight other VoIP providers.
+Because Nextiva provides an “out-of-the-box” solution for small and midsize companies, as well as offices and mobile workplaces.
+Nextiva is the highest-performing business phone service provider in the nation, beating 20 other VoIP competitors.